ArcanePython/arcanepython.github.io/Tutorial3 - Modify SimpleScenery/readme.md

   <html><body><b>How to open a scenery project and show it in MSFS</b><br><br>

-  Always, first start a flight in MSFS.
+First start a flight in MSFS.
 Projects can only be opened when you start a flight, because that initializes BING.</br>
   The example project is located at EHMD Malden Airfield in the Netherlands. <br><br>

   So it is best to start loading <b>EHMD Malden Airfield</b>.
 Then go General Options an set Developer mode.<br><br>